Andrei Rublev (film): VI. The Raid (Autumn 1408)

-While the Grand Duke is away in Lithuania, his power-hungry younger brother forms an allegiance with a group of Tatars and raids Vladimir.
-The invasion of the combined armed forces, results in great carnage and the burning of the city.
+While the Grand Prince is away in Lithuania, his power-hungry younger brother forms an allegiance with a group of Tatars and raids Vladimir.
+The invasion of the combined armed forces results in great carnage and the burning of the city.
 One scene shows a horse falling from a flight of stairs.

 Foma escapes the chaos in the city and goes into the nearby countryside, but as he is crossing a river he is killed by an arrow.
 The Tatars force their way into the barricaded church, now fully decorated with Andrei's paintings, where the majority of the citizens have taken refuge.
 Showing no mercy, the Tatars massacre the people and burn all the painted wooden altarpieces.
 Andrei, who is also in the church, saves Durochka from being raped by a Russian soldier by killing him with an axe.
 The bishop's messenger Patrikei is also present; he is tortured, but refuses to reveal the location of the city's gold.
 Eventually the Tatars kill him by pouring hot liquid metal from a melted crucifix into his mouth.

 In the aftermath only Andrei and Durochka are left alive in the church.
 Andrei imagines a conversation with the dead Theophanes the Greek, lamenting the loss of his work and the cruelty of mankind, while Durochka distractedly plaits the hair of a dead woman.
 Andrei decides to give up painting and takes a vow of silence to atone for his killing of another man.